gedonizr6/noop/README.md

+# There are described real events
+## In the case of my death use these documents to punish those responsible
+sorry for my English.
+I will correct it gradually.

-Hello.
-I live in Kiev having Russian citizenship.
+I live in Ukraine for 15+ years.
+Also I have Russian citizenship.
-And some group linked to Ukrainian government trying to control me at least from the start of the war.
+Some group linked to Ukrainian government trying to control me at least from the start of the Russo-Ukrainian war.
-They know every episode of my life from the birth - including personal nobody else know Therefore I presume they use some
+They know every episode of my life from the birth - including personal nobody else know Therefore I presume they use some psychological technique as well as top-level technical and administrative resources.

 Some group is systematically harassing me for several years